 Vanderbilt has true labor tubs in 2 of their 13 labor rooms.
 It’s a first-come-first-served situation, so if there’s someone already in both of the tub rooms, you’ll miss out on using one.
 Although by policy Vanderbilt does not allow water birth, these tubs are large and designed to accommodate Birth.
 Each of the labor rooms does have a shower.
 Monitoring using a waterproof handheld Doppler is available.
 Wireless monitoring is also available using the Monica Novii devices, but there is debate on whether these function well in water.

 Vanderbilt has Midwives and OBs on staff.
 The West End and Melrose Clinic groups of Midwives tend to be the most naturally-supportive in practice.
 (If you hear people talking about the “Vandy Midwives”, they are referring to the West End Midwives.)

 7) SAINT THOMAS MIDTOWN, NASHVILLE, TN: LABOR ONLY

 The Midtown Midwives — officially Connectus Midtown Midwifery & Women’s Health — are a small group of CNMs who work out of the Vine Hill Clinic in Nashville and have delivery privileges at STMT.
 (They also are one of the only provider groups locally to support VBA2C.)

 There are numerous Nashville OBs to choose from, of course.
 Dr. Amanda Barrett and Dr. Donna Crowe are popular choices among natural birthing mothers at St. Thomas Midtown.
 The Women OB group that she is part of added two CNMs to their practice in 2017, Kaleigh Holthaus and Angie Long.

-8) BABY + COMPANY BIRTH CENTER, NASHVILLE, TN: LABOR
+8) BABY + COMPANY BIRTH CENTER – NOW VANDERBILT BIRTH CENTER AS OF JUNE 2021, NASHVILLE, TN: LABOR

 ONLY AND BIRTH

 Baby+Co opened in the summer of 2015 in Nashville.
 They have both showers and tubs in each of their labor suites

 LOCATIONS THAT OFFER ONLY SHOWERS: